 California town leveled by wildfire reopens its public pool

 PARADISE, Calif.
-(AP) — The public swimming pool in Paradise is reopening for the first time since a catastrophic wildfire destroyed much of the Northern California town.
+(AP) — The public swimming pool in Paradise, California, is reopening for the first time since a catastrophic wildfire destroyed much of the town.

-CBS13 in Sacramento reports state firefighters used their hoses last week to refill the pool with clean water after the Camp Fire left the pool filled with charred debris.
+CBS13 in Sacramento reports state firefighters used their hoses last week to refill the pool with clean water after the fire left the pool filled with charred debris.

 The pool is set to reopen Sunday.
-It is another sign of the town slowly rebuilding after the fire killed 85 people and destroyed much of Paradise last November.
+It is another sign of the town slowly rebuilding after the fire killed 85 people and destroyed much of Paradise in November.

 New figures released by the governor's office show the town's population dropped by 90%, from an estimated 27,000 to just 2,034.